aksgoel/Your-Everyday-Masks/README.md

-# Name of Project: Your Everyday Masks
+# Your Everyday Masks

 ## Quick Summary
-Single Page Checkout Page to pre-order a 6 pack of face masks.
+A single page Checkout application to pre-order a 6 pack of face masks.
 Powered using Stripe Payment Intent API.

 Wireframe: https://whimsical.com/SgvxgC6osmVvNPVipaPFNJ